GENERAL

 NEET 2025 Qualifying Cut-Off (Expected)

-Candidates must achieve the minimum qualifying percentile in NEET 2025 to be considered for BHMS admissions.
-These cut-offs vary by category and are determined by NTA.
+Candidates must achieve the minimum NEET 2025 qualifying cutoff to be eligible for BHMS admissions in India.
+These NEET BHMS cutoffs vary from category to category and are determined by NTA.

 Category